 01. “The Tribe” by Miroslav Slaboshpitsky (Ukraine): Cinema is the universal language and Slaboshpitsky proves it in this incredible film where deaf and mute people communicate by sign languages with no subtitles on.
 The film is composed by scenes with no cuts and the story happens in a school of a gang of violent teenagers.

-02. “Mommy” by Xavier Dolan (Canada): Dolan’s best film so far is a funny, chocking, edgy and a beautiful experience about a woman trying to survive the hard-working middle class of Canada with her crazy and disrespectful son.
-Mixing what’s best from modern influences, Mommy is the most fresh cinema happening right now.
+02. “Mommy” by Xavier Dolan (Canada): Dolan’s best film so far is a funny, shocking, edgy and a beautiful experience about a woman trying to survive the hard-working middle class of Canada with her crazy and disrespectful son.
+Mixing what’s best from modern influences, Mommy is the freshest cinema happening right now.

 03. “Whiplash” by Damien Chazelle (USA): The Black Swan goes Jazz of the year, Whiplash is not only interesting and breathtaking but the structure of the story is very different, making this film a crazy jazz dance that will shake your bones out of your chair.
 Not mentioning great well deserved acting Oscar nominations!

 04. “Birdman or The Unexpected Virtue of Ignorance” by Alejandro González Inárritu (USA): As everybody keeps saying, Birdman is brilliant!
-It’s also Black Swanish but very interesting because of its form- a film without cuts.
+Not mentioning very interesting because of its format, which is a film without cuts.
 The cinematography here is perfect and the script is very well written when it comes to separate the reality from the madness.
 Simply genius!

 06. “Interstellar” by Christopher Nolan (USA): There is a point in Interstellar that I believe Christopher Nolan lost himself in his theories.
-However, the magnitude, creativity and courage of what this film is about was never seen on cinema before.
+However, the magnitude, creativity, and courage of what this film is about has never been seen on cinema before.
 That’s why I believe Interstellar deserves to be here.
 Not mentioning the incredible images and Matthew’s acting.
 It’s definitely one of a kind journey!

-08. “A Most Violent Year” by J.C Chandor (USA): Also with Jessica Chastain, this film has an incredible story about money, power and glory.
-A little Godfatherish, a very rich and ambitious family who runs an oil company is being attacked by some robbers in NY, making their company suffereconomically.
-Trying to put themselves together, everything goes down the hill when the goverment acuse them of iligal transactions.
+08. “A Most Violent Year” by J.C Chandor (USA): Also with Jessica Chastain, this film has an incredible story about money, power, and glory.
+A little Godfatherish, a very rich and ambitious family who runs an oil company is being attacked by some robbers in NY, making their company suffer economically.
+Trying to put themselves together, everything goes down the hill when the government accuse them of illegal transactions.
 Very powerful, it’s a shame A Most Violent Year didn’t get a single nomination at the Oscars.

 10. “The Grand Budapest Hotel” by Wes Anderson (USA): One of the best Wes Anderson films, here the director achieves perfection on his own style, delivering a funny, smart, beautiful film full of details and personality.